wisonye/grpc-demo/README.md

 - Echo service

-    - How to run gRPC server
+    - How to run gRPC server demo

         ```bash
         # `-vv` enables the print log in `build.rs`: